preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{Feedback}}
 + {{DocumentLink}}

+**Related Document e-mails**:
-In the **Related Document e-mails**, no token is supported in Subject.
+Here, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{Recipient}}
 + {{RelatedDocument}}
 + {{Publisher}}
 + {{ControlledDocuments}}

+**Retention Policy e-mail**:
-In the **Retention Policy e-mail**, no token are supported in E-mail Title.
+In this e-mail, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{RetentionManager}}
 + {{RetentionDocuments}}

+**Review Workflow Tasks e-mail**:
-In the **Review Workflow Tasks e-mail**, no token is supported in the e-mail Title.
-The following tokens are supported in Description:
+In these Document Management e-mails, no tokens are supported in Subject.
+The following tokens are supported in Body:

 + {{Author}}
 + {{DocumentUrl}}